harshitrwt/assignment_devOps/SYSTEMONITOR.md

 # System Healh Monitoring Script

-This is a **Bash script** to monitor system health metrics — CPU usage, memory usage, disk usage, and the top 5 CPU-consuming processes.
+This is a **Bash script** to monitor system health metrics, CPU usage, memory usage, disk usage, and the top 5 CPU-consuming processes.
 If the usage exceeds defined thresholds, it logs an alert to the terminal.

 ---